Are Electric Scooters Catching Fire? [And How To Prevent It?]

 • Adhere to the charging times provided in the manufacturer’s instruction manual, especially when you fully charge your e-scooter.

-• Place your charger on a non-combustible surface.
+• Put the charger on a non-combustible surface during charging.

-• Make sure the battery pack and charger aren’t covered during charging.
-If you cover them, this can cause overheating and eventually a fire.
+• Avoid covering the battery pack and charger during charging to prevent overheating and fire.

-• Unplug your charger, too, if you spot that the battery releases a foul smell, smoke, or extreme heat during charging.
+• Unplug the charger if you notice a foul smell, smoke, or extreme heat during charging.

-• Install a smoke detector or heat alarm in the area where you usually charge your scooter.
+• Install a smoke detector or heat alarm in the charging area.

-• Avoid charging your e-scooter while you’re sleeping or not at home.
+• Refrain from charging the e-scooter while sleeping or when away from home.

-• Make sure you never charge or store your e-scooter near flammable objects or materials, such as vinyl wood, fabric, and paper.
+• Avoid charging or storing the e-scooter near flammable objects or materials such as vinyl, wood, fabric, and paper.

 Take a look at my guide on how to charge your electric scooter for all the detailed steps.